Maltazar/pulumi_k3s/README.md

 - If Ansible inventory files are incorrectly generated, check the `~/k3s-ansible/inventory/my-cluster` directory
 - To manually run the Ansible playbook after deployment: `cd ~/k3s-ansible && ansible-playbook -i inventory/my-cluster site.yml -b --become-user=root`
 - Check Ansible logs for any errors by examining the output during the Pulumi deployment

+### Network Configuration

+- **VLAN Tags**: If you're using VLAN tags, ensure that your Proxmox host and network switches are properly configured to pass VLAN traffic.
+The VMs will be created with the specified VLAN tag on their network interfaces.

+- **API Server Endpoint**: For HA setups, the `apiserver_endpoint` must be a virtual IP (VIP) that can float between master nodes.
+This IP should be:
+  - In the same subnet as your master nodes
+  - Not assigned to any physical device
+  - Reachable from all nodes in the cluster
+  - If using MetalLB, make sure the VIP is outside the MetalLB range

+- **K3s Token**: The k3s_token is used for node authentication to join the cluster.
+For security:
+  - The token is automatically generated if not provided
+  - A manually set token can be more easily remembered for future manual operations
+  - The token is stored securely in Pulumi's configuration

+### VM Power Operations

+When managing VMs through this Pulumi program, it's important to understand how power operations work:

+- **Before Guest Agent Installation**:
+  - The program uses `stop` and `reset` operations for VMs that don't have the QEMU guest agent installed yet
+  - These are "hard" power operations similar to unplugging a computer

+- **After Guest Agent Installation**:
+  - Once the QEMU guest agent is installed during provisioning, the program automatically switches to `shutdown` and `reboot` operations
+  - These are "graceful" power operations that allow the OS to shut down properly

+If you're seeing timeout errors during deployment when Pulumi tries to shut down or reboot VMs, it could be because the guest agent isn't installed yet.
+The program now handles this automatically, but be aware that the first deployment might behave differently from subsequent ones.

 ## Managing Pulumi State